Porcupine: Use as food and clothing

 Naturalist William J. Long reported the taste of the North American porcupine as "vile" and "malodorous" and delightful only to a lover of strong cheese.

 More commonly, their quills and guard hairs are used for traditional decorative clothing; for example, their guard hairs are used in the creation of the Native American "porky roach" headdress.
 The main quills may be dyed and then applied in combination with thread to embellish leather accessories, such as knife sheaths and leather bags.
-Lakota women would harvest the quills for quillwork by throwing a blanket over a porcupine and retrieving the quills left stuck in the blanket.
+Lakota women harvested the quills for quillwork by throwing a blanket over a porcupine and retrieving the quills left stuck in the blanket.

 Use in research

 The presence of barbs, acting like anchors, causes increased pain when removing a quill that has pierced the skin.
 The shape of the barbs makes the quills effective for penetrating the skin and for remaining in place.
 The quills have inspired research for such applications as the design of hypodermic needles and surgical staples.
 In contrast to the current design for surgical staples, the porcupine quill and barb design would cause less damage to the skin when removed.

 Porcupine quills have been the subject of research due to their composition and ability to withstand compression.
 Quills are made of alpha-keratin and are filled with a foam core.
 Structural units that replicate the design of porcupine quills have been created through stereolithogaphy, a 3D printing technique.